glondon/ticketing-plugin/README.md

 WordPressTicketingPlugin
 ========================

-WordPress plugin for an internal ticketing system for a small company in PHP
+WordPress plugin for a customizable internal ticketing system for a small company.